The Water Calisthenics Pool Circuit Workout!

 1. Wet Step Ups

 Step-ups are easy right?
-They are if the step is low—that’s called walking up stairs—but I bet you can’t do a proper step-up on to a ledge that’s above waist height.
-That is, unless you’re in water.
+They are if the step is low that’s called walking upstairs, but I bet you can’t do a proper step-up on to a ledge that’s above waist height.
+Unless you’re in water, that is.

 The buoyancy of the water will help you up at the difficult bottom half of the step-up, but disappear at the top once you’re out of the water.
 This makes it perfect for getting maximum effort out of your muscles.